neicnordic/sda-pipeline/cmd/verify/verify.md

 ### RabbitMQ broker settings

-These settings control how ingest connects to the RabbitMQ message broker.
+These settings control how verify connects to the RabbitMQ message broker.

  - `BROKER_HOST`: hostname of the rabbitmq server